 Ice Miller LLP

-- Charlie currently works as consultant, working with a variety of school districts in strategic planning, leadership development and program evaluation.
-He previously served as the Superintendent of the Community Charter Network (CCN), a small, group of four charter schools in Indianapolis, serving nearly 1200 students, K-12.
-Charlie started in education as an upper elementary school teacher in New Orleans and, later, a leader with Citizen Schools, a Boston-based after-school program focused project-based learning and civic involvement.
-Finally, for nearly eight years, Schlegel served as the principal of Wayland Middle School, a public school just west of Boston, and the Avondale Meadows Academy, a K-5 public charter school in Indianapolis.
-Lastly, Charlie and his wife, Mindy, are also the proud parents of three daughters (ages 12, 11 and 8) – who, together, keep their parents busy, humble and appreciative of the creative, engaging confidence-building opportunities they are afforded through the arts.
+- Charlie currently is a consultant, working with a variety of school districts in strategic planning, leadership development and program evaluation.
+He previously served as the Superintendent of the Community Charter Network (CCN), a small group of charter schools in Indianapolis serving nearly 1200 K-12 students.
+Charlie started his career in education as an upper elementary school teacher in New Orleans and, later, became a leader with Citizen Schools, a Boston-based afterschool program focused project-based learning and civic involvement.
+For nearly eight years, Charlie served as the principal of Wayland Middle School, a public school just west of Boston, and the Avondale Meadows Academy, a K-5 public charter school in Indianapolis.
+Charlie and his wife, Mindy, are the proud parents of three daughters who, together, keep their parents busy, humble and appreciative of the creative, engaging, confidence-building opportunities they are afforded through the arts.

 Jim Chesterfield, CPA / Treasurer